okasen/Qualitative-Polls-Django-App/README.md

 -5--relocate the "polls" folder (containing the html templates) to your templates folder (or create a base template folder if you need)

+-6--relocate the contents of the static folder to your project's static directory, if one exists already

--6--run manage.py makemigrations and then manage.py migrate to create the databases for questions and answers
+-7--run manage.py makemigrations and then manage.py migrate to create the databases for questions and answers

--7-optional but recommended: Run manage.py tests.
+-8-optional but recommended: Run manage.py tests.
 There is a test file included with a few tests that should indicate whether your app installed properly